Orlando Writing Schools

 Master of Arts in Rhetoric and Composition

 Students can use this program as a springboard for a college-level teaching career or as preparation for a doctoral program.
-Students complete 4 required courses pertaining to research methods, public-speaking traditions, writing theories, and reading/writing analysis.
+Students complete 4 required courses pertaining to research methods, rhetorical traditions, composition theories, and literacy and writing studies.
 They also complete 18 credits of elective coursework and a thesis with an annotated bibliography.

 Master of Fine Arts in Creative Writing